echoedinvoker/emily/course/6-desk-automation(DA)/3-positioning.md

 ![alt get relative coords to current CROP](pic/bandicam%202022-09-18%2022-29-22-439.jpg)
 ![alt wrong place of crop from ALL CROPS](pic/bandicam%202022-09-18%2022-31-36-630.jpg)

-- The coordinates recorded in "ALL CROPS" are always the same as when the CROP was created.
+- The coordinates recorded in "ALL CROPS" are **always the same as when the CROP was created**.
   - This feature can easily cause bugs, especially when the coordinates of a single CROP have to correspond to the multiple relative positions for operation.

 # **_Crop_**

-- CROP is an image that is used to compare with the image in the target machine screen to obtain the coordinates.
+- CROP is an image that is used to **compare** with the image in the target machine screen to obtain the coordinates.
-- We use the image in the application that needs to be manipulated as the CROP to avoid application location changes.
+- We use the image **in** the application that needs to be manipulated as the CROP to avoid application location changes.

 ## **Which is good crop?**